Justin Gaethje coaches against Eddie Alvarez for TUF 26

 The champion opens with big leg kicks, which are seemingly beginning to affect his would-be title challenger.
 Guillard drills to the face with a big left and right straight.
 Gaethje is sending “The Young Assassin” stumbling sideways with every leg kick.
 “The Highlight Reel” gets into the clinch, looks for a knee, backs away and drills the leg repeatedly.
 The UFC veteran’s movement is nearly nonexistent at this point.
 They clinch up in a shoulder-and-collar tie, which Melvin gets the best of.
 Geathje Swings wide and connects as they clinch.
 On separation, The lightweight champion lands another leg kick that sends Guillard down.
 The round closes as the champ has found his range and connects heavy on his opponent, launching one final slapping high kick just before the final bell.
 10-9 Gaethje (30-27 Gaethje).

-Read more at http://www.sherdog.com/news/news/World-Series-of-Fighting-15-Results-PlaybyPlay-Updates-76939#4iZkwbl2gr3ZTfoA.99
+Read more at https://www.sherdog.com/news/news/World-Series-of-Fighting-15-Results-PlaybyPlay-Updates-76939#4iZkwbl2gr3ZTfoA.99

 Justin Gaethje vs Nick Newell July 5th, 2014